santhoshraje/google-bot/README.md

  ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development, testing and deployment purposes.

 ### Prerequisites
 ```